 It's crucial that they are well versed about everything that's on the menu and know it inside out so that they can answer any questions posed by the diners, or they will be running around the floor trying to get clarity.

 This includes knowing exactly what's on the menu and the ingredients of each dish in order to assist the diners with allergies & dietary preferences.
-If you aren't sure, be polite and let them know you'll find out for them, don't leave the hanging with a blunt "I don't know".
+If you aren't sure, be polite and let them know you'll find out for them, don't leave them hanging with a blunt "I don't know".

 2. Be prepared for grunt work

 A good server is always ready to put in the work regardless of the nature of a task.
-You’ll see them doing crappy jobs that people hate doing like filling condiments, restocking napkins and preparing linens without complaining and that’s what sets them apart.
+You’ll see them doing crappy jobs that people hate doing like filling condiments, restocking napkins, and preparing linens without complaining and that’s what sets them apart.

 You too can help prepare your servers for grunt work by making them run their plates, clean their section, and do any other non-core tasks you have in store.

-Incorporating jobs that lack the glamor and prestige will help you test your servers’ limits to see how much they want to excel and how much they can take.
+Incorporating jobs that lack glamor and prestige will help you test your servers’ limits to see how much they want to excel and how much they can take.
 Also, it’ll enable you to see which servers are okay with working crummy shifts and hours that everyone typically hates.